What is allergic contact dermatitis?

 How is allergic contact dermatitis diagnosed?

 Sometimes it is easy to recognise contact allergy and no specific tests are necessary.
-Taking a very good history including information on work environment, hobbies, products in use at home and work and sun exposure will enhance the chances of finding a diagnosis.
+Taking a very good history including information on the work environment, hobbies, products in use at home and work and sun exposure will enhance the chances of finding a diagnosis.
 The rash usually (but not always) completely clears up if the allergen is no longer in contact with the skin, but recurs even with slight contact with it again.

 The open application test is used to confirm contact allergy to a cosmetic, such as a moisturiser.
 The product under suspicion is applied several times daily for several days to a small area of sensitive skin.
 The inner aspect of the upper arm is suitable.
 Contact allergy is likely if dermatitis arises in the treated area.